ChidiebereMOk/Portfolio_Projects/README.md

 ## Education
 Rutgers Business School — New Brunswick, New Jersey

-Bachelor of Science - BS, Business Analytics and Information Technology,
+Bachelor of Science - BSc, Business Analytics and Information Technology,

 August 2019 - May 2023